E (2006 film): Plot

-The movie revolves around Easwaran alias E, an orphan brought up in the musty, teeming slums of Chennai by an old woman.
+Easwaran alias E is an orphan brought up in the musty, teeming slums of Chennai by an old woman.
 For him, money is God.
 He comes across Jothy, a bar dancer who settles down in the same locality.
 After a few encounters, they get acquainted with each other.
 E's simple ways attract Jothy.
 Coming to know of E's past, Jothy tries desperately to correct his ways and set him on the right path.
 Meanwhile, Dr. Ramakrishnan takes up the task of testing a medicine devised by a foreign company, which may come handy in killing people in thousands, especially during times of war.
-Ramakrishnan chooses Jothy's sister and E's grandmother as specimens for the test.
-He cashes in on the ignorance to slum dwellers.
+Ramakrishnan chooses Jothy's sister, Ayisha, and E's grandmother as specimens for the test.
+He cashes in on the ignorance of the slum dwellers.
 Things take a turn when E rescues Ramakrishnan from a murder bid by Nellai Mani.
 A sequence of events brings Nellai Mani and E together.
 Without knowing Nellai Mani's motive, E hides him in a secret place and decides to hand him over to Ramakrishnan for a huge sum.
 Slowly, E gets attracted by Nellai Mani's good ways.
 Through him, E discovers Ramakrishnan's ulterior motives.
 Nellai Mani, a revolutionary fighting for a cause, tries to bring about a change in E's heart.
 Succeeding in his attempt, Nellai Mani lays down his life, leaving E to complete his task.
 The rest is all about how E puts an end to Ramakrishnan and his evil ways.